-Children will be taught about keeping safe online through educating them about safe online procedures and by educating their parents about the dangers of the internet through leaflets, posters, newsletters etc. Where children have access to the internet, we will ensure that they are protected from harmful and inappropriate online material by putting effective monitoring and filtering in place which is regularly reviewed to ensure effectiveness.
+- Children will be taught about keeping safe online by educating them about safe online behaviours and by educating their parents about the dangers of the internet through leaflets, posters, newsletters etc. - Where children have access to the internet, we will ensure that they are protected from harmful and inappropriate online material by putting effective monitoring and filtering in place which is regularly monitored and reviewed to ensure effectiveness. - We will follow advice in the government's guidance document; Safeguarding children and protecting professionals in early years settings: online safety guidance for practitioners